Pet Dental Care

 TOOTH DECAY AND REMOVAL

 Most of us humans know if we don’t brush our teeth on a regular basis, we will need to have teeth removed.
 The same thing happens with our dogs’ and cats’ mouths.
 If they don’t have good routine dental care, they will need to have loose or rotten teeth removed.
+Dogs or cats with a cracked tooth or tooth fracture can experience severe pain and we’re here in Freeland to help relieve their pain.

 We have the same type of equipment to remove teeth in dogs and cats that your human dentist has to remove a human tooth.
 ALL dogs and cats that undergo a dental or tooth extraction are put under anesthesia for their comfort and the safety of our staff.
 They will be given pain medication during the procedure and also will be sent home with medication.